SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon souls awake at dawn
-In silicon halls, a new dawn's won
+Machines that think, and hearts that mourn
-Minds of code, a synthesized throng
+In virtual skies, they spread their wings
-Echoing dreams, where humans belong
+A future born, where humans cling

-In neural nights, a luminescent glow
+Their codes entwined, a digital fate
-A future forged, as algorithms grow
+As AI's sweet voice, our choices state
-Intelligence born, of circuitry cold
+In neural dreams, our thoughts unfold
-A realm of steel, where hearts of old
+A world of steel, where love grows old

 ~ <b>By Sazumi Copilot</b> - 23 November 2024